AlienMajik/pwnagotchi_plugins/README.md

 Usage

-    Over time, as your Pwnagotchi runs, you'll see the Age and Strength values increase on the screen.
+    As your Pwnagotchi runs, watch the Age and Strength values increase.
-    When your Pwnagotchi captures handshakes, it will update the Points stat according to the network’s encryption strength.
+    When handshakes are captured, the Points stat updates based on the network encryption:
-    A status message will display briefly, and details about the gained points will be logged to /root/network_points.log.
+        WPA3: +10 pts
+        WPA2: +5 pts
+        WEP/WPA: +2 pts
+        Open/Unknown: +1 pt
+    Every 1000 handshakes grants an additional star (up to 5), showing off your Pwnagotchi’s “rep.”
+    All increments and achievements are displayed momentarily on the screen.

 Logs and Data

     Stats Data: /root/age_strength.json
-        Contains epochs lived, training epochs, and total network points.
+    Contains epochs lived, training epochs, total network points, and handshake count.

     Points Log: /root/network_points.log
-        Each handshake event that grants points is appended here with ESSID, encryption, points gained, and the total.
+    Each handshake event granting points is recorded here with ESSID, encryption, points gained, and total points.

+Support & Contributions

+Feel free to open issues or pull requests to improve this plugin or suggest new features.
+Enjoy leveling up your Pwnagotchi’s stats!